 An EAL specialist plans and delivers the EAL Individual Language Plan-ILP.
 Services may include individual or small group instruction, pull-out or push-in services.

-Arabic, French and Spanish are standard based curriculum, integrating the Cambridge IGCSE curriculum and the PYP, MYP and DP scopes and sequence in line with the IB Continuum.
-The three courses are offered as: AB initio and Language B.
+Arabic, French, and Spanish are standards-based curriculum, integrating the Cambridge IGCSE curriculum and the PYP, MYP and DP scopes and sequence in line with the IB Continuum.
+The three courses are offered as AB initio and Language B.

 Students enrolled in all languages, may not join (LC) at any time as it is not designed for heritage learners.
 However, (LC) students will be encouraged to stretch up to join LB.